Thistle Hotels: History

-Management
+Corporate affairs

-The CEO was Tim Scoble until 2012, he was the CEO of Little Chef for two years from 2004-6.
+The CEO was Tim Scoble until 2012, he was the CEO of Little Chef for two years from 2004 to 2006.
 He was succeeded by Mike De Noma who was CEO from 2012 - 2016, followed by Neil Gallagher from 2016 to 2018 and Alan Morgan from 2018 to 2020.
-The current CEO of GLH Hotels Management (UK) Limited is Jon Scott who took over the role in September 2021 from interim CEO Gavin Taylor.
+The current CEO of the Clermont Hotel Group is Gavin Taylor.

+Locations

+Clermont Hotel Group, parent company of Thistle, also previously operates three hotels in London under the Guoman brand, Tower Hotel, The Cumberland and the Royal Horseguards Hotel, which have now rebranded under their own names.